 Of course there were some things I didn’t like about the experience too.

 Look, I know this is a business and they are here to make money but come on.
-I really didn’t see the point in paying a premium for places like this when you had to pay extra premiums to have a drink or do certain things.
+I really didn’t see the point in paying a premium for places like this in the first place when you had to pay extra premiums to have a drink or do certain things.
 Honestly I could have stayed at a local pension or guesthouse and paid for things as I need them at local restaurants and local businesses if I wanted to do that, which is what I normally do as a backpacker.
-I really am not convinced from a financial point of view that travelling with a package is any better, and if you still have to fork out for things anyway, I really just don’t see the point.
+I really am not convinced from a financial point of view – or a responsible one for that matter – that travelling with a package is any better, and if you still have to fork out for things anyway I really just don’t see the point.

 I was very, very aware that this was a package holiday bubble, but there were parts of the experience that were just strange.

 On my fourth day there a letter was shoved under the door of my room telling me that a ‘social table’ was available all week for those guests on their own.
 Again assuming that I did not want to be on my own and creating an awkwardly forced social occasion full of people who weren’t there on their own but wanted to escape their parents for a night.
-It’s honestly so much easier to walk up to a hostel common room and say hi.
+If you do want to meet new people when travelling it’s honestly so much easier to walk up to a hostel common room and say hi.

 I love travelling solo, I really do.
 But this was the first time in fifteen years of travel that I was made uncomfortable by doing so.

-Speaking to some of the guests there were even views that they were allowing the resort to be used as a hotel for just anyone to come and use whenever they liked!
+This weird sense of ownership of ‘their resort’ was a little uncomfortable.
+Speaking to some of the guests there were even views that Mark Warner were allowing the resort to be used as a hotel for just anyone to come and use whenever they liked!
+As if it should remain a place just for them, just for their group, the ‘Mark Warner people’.
 Seriously!
 It was surreal and frankly ridiculous, but gave a strange insight into the mind of a serial package holidaymaker!

 Despite all of this I did genuinely enjoy my experience here.
 I achieved what I came here to do – which was rest – and enjoyed some sporting activities and a few good workouts.
-I even got a chance to escape the hotel and explore some of the island on my own too.
+I even got a chance to get back to my backpacker mentality, escape the hotel and explore some of the island on my own too.

 And you know what?
 It was on the whole a good experience.